icecube/charon/production/README.md

 ./run.sh channel mass location process type Nevent bins lower_energy_bound binning_scale (density mediator_mass seed)
 ```
 The 'density' parameter is needed if the location is custom.
 Both the 'density' and 'mediator_mass' parameters are needed if computing the secluded scenario.
-The seed parameter comes always the last.
+The 'seed' parameter comes always the last.

 For a fast secluded run, do
 ```